 We’re often asked how GMass handles “templates.”
 The simple answer is that every email you send with GMass is a “template” that you can re-use for a future campaign.
-Every email you send goes into the “Templates” dropdown menu that is accessible from the Settings box.
+Every email you send goes into the “Templates” dropdown menu that is accessible from the Settings box, unless you specifically unmark it as a template from the Templates management section.

 Load a Template